Probability theory

 >[!info] Definition

-> If, for a measure $\mu^{\prime}$, there exists a function such that $\mu^{\prime}(A) \equiv \int_A f d \mu$, then the function $f$ is called the *Radon-Nikodym derivative of $\mu^{\prime}$ with respect to $\mu$*.
+> If $(\Omega, \mathcal{F})$ is a measurable space, $\mu,\mu^{\prime}$ are measures on $\mathcal{F}$, and there exists a function $f:\Omega\to \Omega$ such that $\int_{A} d\mu' = \mu^{\prime}(A) \equiv \int_A f d \mu,$ then the function $f$ is called the *Radon-Nikodym derivative of $\mu^{\prime}$ with respect to $\mu$*.

 > It is denoted $f=\frac{d \mu^{\prime}}{d \mu}$, or $d\mu'=fd\mu$.